Everest Base Camp Trek Difficulty

 Fixed Departure for the trek to Everest

-We have EBC fixed Departure Trek dates for Group, Solo, and Private Trekkers and booking is open for 2022, 2023 and 2024.
-Likewise, if you’re a female traveller and you wish to get a departure date in any of the trekking categories that is, in a group, or solo in a private trekking group, we can also manage that for you!
+We have EBC fixed Departure Trek dates for Group, Solo, and Private Trekkers and booking is open for 2022, 2023, and 2024.
+Likewise, if you’re a female traveler and you wish to get a departure date in any of the trekking categories that is, in a group, or solo in a private trekking group, we can also manage that for you!

-If you wish to trek to the Base Camp trek in a group, Outfitter Nepal can arrange that for you!
+If you wish to trek to the Everest Base Camp in a group, Outfitter Nepal can arrange that for you!
 We set departure dates for the groups with 12 people at most as per our 14 days Trek Itinerary package to the base camp!
-The cost for a group of 2-4 is US$ 1230, the cost for the group of 4-8 is US$ 1130 while for 9-12, the cost is US$ 1030.
+The cost for a group of 2-6 is US$ 1230, the cost for the group of 7-12 is US$ 1130 while for 13-24, the cost is US$ 1030.
 However, with customization, the cost of standard packages may vary accordingly!
 Select your departure date now or contact us to customize your EBC Trek Itinerary so that we can add you to the groups.

-Solo trekkers are encouraged to join our 14-days trek to EBC, however, you will have to share a room at the mountain lodge on the trek due to the limited number of lodges and rooms available in remote mountain lodges.
-The cost for a standard trek itinerary for a solo trekker is around US$ 1380 however, with customization the price may vary!
+Solo trekkers are encouraged to join our 14-days trek to the Everest Base Camp, however, you will have to share a room at the mountain lodge on the trek due to the limited number of lodges and rooms available in remote mountain lodges.
+The cost for a standard trek itinerary for a solo trekker is around US$ 1395 however, with customization the price may vary!

 We can also manage single room accommodation services for you wherever possible during the trekking in the Everest Region, however, the costs will increase based on the accommodation you wish to have!
 Select one of our departure dates and go on a trek with Outfitter Nepal!

-If you are a single female trekker and you’d want to set a departure date for the EBC solo or in a group or a private arrangement, then Outfitter Nepal is the best tour operator for you!
+If you are a single female trekker and you’d want to set a departure date for the Everest Base Camp journey solo or in a group or a private arrangement, then Outfitter Nepal is the best tour operator for you!
 We will make sure that you get the best services and your safety is our utmost priority.
-The cost for a group of 2-4 is US$ 1230, the cost for the group of 4-8 is US$ 1130 while for 9-12, the cost is US$ 1030.
+The cost for a group of 2-6 is US$ 1230, the cost for the group of 7-12 is US$ 1130 while for 13-24, the cost is US$ 1030.
 However, with customization, the cost of standard packages may vary accordingly!
 If you wish for solo trekking, the standard cost is US$ 1380.